balexbyrd/sense-oObject/README.md

 	* **Tooltip** - text that pops up in the tooltip when a user scrolls over the button.
 	* **Tab Name** - what's is shown in the tab name when the new tab is created.

-> **Pro Tip:** Create your object in the UI > Find Object ID > Add to master library > Remove visual from UI.
-Now you could access hidden or large visuals in new tabs!
+> **Pro Tip:** Create your object in the UI > Find Object ID and add to oObject > Add object to master library > Remove object from UI.
+Now you can access hidden or large visuals in new tabs!

 ## Usage